 3. High Fade

 The high fade haircut provides a close shave on the sides and back of the head.
 It is referred to as a high fade because it starts above or around the temples.
 The cut gradually goes from longer to shorter the lower down you go.
-The beauty of this fade is that it is adaptable and can be created on the hair of various types and textures.
 The hair on the top of the head is kept longer, but you can determine how long you would like it to be.
-The high fade can be styled in several ways; you can rock a pompadour, crew cut, or a comb over This is a stylish and sophisticated addition to any haircut, which is why it is one of the most popular men’s haircuts.
+The high fade can be styled in several ways; you can rock a pompadour, crew cut, or a comb over.
+This is a stylish and sophisticated addition to any haircut, which is why it is one of the most popular men’s haircuts.

 5. Skin Fade